zhztheplayer/OAP/docs/OAP-User-Guide.md

 > spark.sql("show oindex from oap_test").show()
 ```
 ### Use OAP Index
 Using index in query is transparent.
-When the SQL queries have filter conditions on the column(s) which can table advantage to use the index to filter the data scan, the index will be automatically applied to the execution of Spark SQL.
+When the SQL queries have filter conditions on the column(s) which can take advantage to use the index to filter the data scan, the index will be automatically applied to the execution of Spark SQL.
 The following example will automatically use the underlayer index created on column "a".
 ```
 > spark.sql("SELECT * FROM oap_test WHERE a = 1").show()
 ```